SecureHats/security-copilot/Lesson 3/README.md

 Based on this observation it would mean that once the plugin's manifest is uploaded, there's no ongoing connection between the plugin and the API documentation file (OpenAPI Spec).
 So, if the OpenAPI spec changes after the plugin is deployed, those updates won't automatically show up in the plugin's output.

-> - NOTE: This is an assumpion based on inspecting the output the previous payload.
+> - NOTE: This is an assumption based on inspecting the output of the previous payload.

 ## Mapping values